TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Index.rst

 TYPO3 Contribution Workflow
 ===========================

-This guide will walk you through everything necessary to become a TYPO3 contribution pro in no time.
+This guide will walk you through everything necessary to become a TYPO3 contribution professional in no time.

-Apart from that it contains a lot of valuable information, a lot of mini-tutorials and tips & tricks.
+Apart from that it contains a lot of valuable information, a lot of mini-tutorials and a lot of tips and tricks.

 .. toctree::
-   :maxdepth: 2
+   :hidden:

+   Sitemap/Index
    Account/Index
    GitSetup/Index
    Gerrit/Index